evgeny-danilov/RubimC/README.md

 ```

 ### Help
 If you interested the project and find some bugs, you may to write the tests and we try to fix it.
 Examples of tests is placed in folder *test*.
 To run tests use command *"rspec test/test_all.rb"*.
-Of course if you try to modify core and libraries it will wonder.
+Of course if you try to modify core and libraries it will be wonder.

 Thank you!